RoboRoyal/ENPM692-Porj2/README.md

 Known issues:
 a* does not always return the shortest possible path.
-I think there is a problem with the heuristic.
+I think there is a problem with the adding better nodes to the list in order.